Ispekis/My_Sokoban/README.md

 1Otherwise, if none of the boxes can be moved anymore, he loses and the program must return 1.<br><br>
 The game must be reset by pressing the space bar.<br><br>
 Redimensioning the terminal must be handled.
-As long as the terminal is too small to display the whole map, a centered message, asking the user to enlarge the terminal, must be displayed.<br>
+As long as the terminal is too small to display the whole map, a centered message, asking the user to enlarge the terminal, must be displayed.<br><br>
-The game must be able to be played with the arrow keys (LEFT, RIGHT, UP and DOWN).<br>
+The game must be able to be played with the arrow keys (LEFT, RIGHT, UP and DOWN).<br><br>
-A valid map can only contains the characters SPACE, ‘\n’, ‘#’, ‘X’, ‘O’ and ‘P’.<br>
+A valid map can only contains the characters SPACE, ‘\n’, ‘#’, ‘X’, ‘O’ and ‘P’.<br><br>
 If an invalid map is supplied, the program must exit with an error.<p>

 # Usage